 Man caught with 2 gas cans entering St. Patrick's Cathedral in NYC, police say

-A man was taken into custody in New York after entering St. Patrick’s Cathedral carrying two canisters of gasoline, two bottles of lighter fluid and two butane lighters, authorities said.
+A man was taken into custody in New York Wednesday night after entering St. Patrick’s Cathedral carrying two canisters of gasoline, two bottles of lighter fluid and two butane lighters, authorities said.

-The man, whose identity has not been released, was stopped by a security officer as he entered the cathedral, New York police said at an evening press conference.
-The man was told he could not enter with the gasoline.
-As he turned around some gasoline spilled onto the floor of the cathedral.
+The man, whose identity will be released once he is formally charged, was stopped by a cathedral security officer, New York City Police said.
+The man turned around, spilling some gasoline, and walked south onto Fifth Avenue and over to 50th street.

-Investigators said it was too early to call the incident terrorism, but have yet to determine a motive for the man's actions.
+Cathedral security notified two Critical Response Command (CRC) officers-- part of a "striker team"-- outside the cathedral.

+Investigators said the man was cooperative but acted evasively and offered police inconsistent with some answers.
+He told officers that he was “cutting through the cathedral to get to Madison Avenue” and that "his car ran out of gas," police said.
+But when police checked the man's minivan, it's gas tank wasn't empty.

+The man was taken into custody and brought to the Midtown North Station House, police said.
+It is too early to consider terrorism but “I think, if added to that the events at the iconic location of Notre Dame and all of the publicity around that, I think this is an indicator of something that would be very suspicious,” John Miller, deputy commissioner of intelligence & counterterrorism of the NYPD, said.

-Investigators said a "heavy police presence" was in the area of the church, which is located on Fifth Avenue in Midtown Manhattan.
+The FBI is assisting in the investigation.
+Officials said a "heavy police presence" was in the area of the church, which is located on Fifth Avenue in Midtown Manhattan.

-On Monday, two days before the reported incident, the Notre Dame Cathedral was engulfed with flames for hours after a blaze broke out.
-The flames collapsed the cathedral's spire, which had been shrouded in scaffolding as part of a $6.8 million renovation project on the spire and its 250 tons of lead.
+The incident at St. Patrick's Cathedral occurred days after Paris' Notre Dame Cathedral was badly damaged in a fire. engulfed with flames for hours.

 CLICK HERE TO GET THE FOX NEWS APP